How easy is the OvaCue to use?

 How does the OvaCue differ from urine-based fertility monitors?

 The confirmation signal in urine-based fertility monitors is the presence of luteinizing hormone (LH) in the urine.
 Sometimes this signal is seen on the day of ovulation and sometimes on the day after ovulation.
 (Note that one can not achieve pregnancy after ovulation has already occurred.)
 The OvaCue signal is based on the shift from estrogen dominance to progesterone dominance, which produces changes in the electrolyte characteristics of the vaginal mucus.
-The lowest OvaCue vaginal reading occurs on the day before the shift; a marked rise in OvaCue vaginal reading usually occurs on the day of ovulation.
+The lowest OvaCue vaginal reading occurs on the day before the shift; a marked rise in OvaCue vaginal reading usually occurs on the day of ovulation, followed by continued elevated vaginal readings.
 An additional advantage of the OvaCue is that there are no recurring costs for test sticks.

 For additional information, visit the comparison chart on our fertility monitors comparison page.